sks-2023/WAR-SITUATION-ROOM/README.md

 https://sks-wsr.blogspot.com/

 this repositry is about Data collection and Analysis on events and services.
 Data on events are meant to document and classify incidents of crime associated with the war situation, and data on essential services are meant to map its availability and condition.
-### The map displaying events that occurred between April 15th and July 21st, 2023 is available at the following location:
+### The map displaying events that occurred between April 15th and August 4th, 2023 is available at the following location:
 https://raw.githack.com/sks-2023/WAR-SITUATION-ROOM/main/eventsmap.html

 Report about the events from April 15th - June 23th is avaliable here: